Yesterday I had my first cup of coffee in 10 weeks and it was dreamyyyy.

 This whole thing is even more exciting because I got a Nespresso machine a few weeks ago, and ever since it's just been sitting in my kitchen DYING to be used until I finally got to test it out yesterday.
 Real talk, I didn't need one of these little gadgets at all, but I kinda ♡ it.
 It's perfect for those moments when you just want coffee for one, and you have zero patience to wait (which, let's be real, is me 99.9% of the time).
 And the best part is, the espresso it makes is prettttty killer.
 I tried some espresso from Gourmesso with my fancy new machine and I swear I never understood the concept of crema until now.
 Just call me an espresso snob already, I'll take it.

 So if you couldn't already tell that I'm having a major coffee moment right now, I also baked some muffins with it, because WHY THE HECK NOT.
-They start out as your classic banana chocolate-chip, but with a punch of coffee in the batter, plus the most luscious, rich, dark, & silky espresso chocolate ganache on top.
+(I figure this is just one step up from coffee banana bread anyway!)
+These start out as your classic banana chocolate-chip muffins, but with a punch of coffee in the batter, plus the most luscious, rich, dark, & silky espresso chocolate ganache on top.
 I'm not even sure whether glazing muffins with ganache is socially acceptable but I really don't care; these muffins have ganache and it makes them a million times better.

 Bonus - they're dairy-free, because I'm also having a bit of a moment with coconut milk right now and it dawned on me yesterday that I could totally make a dairy-free chocolate ganache with coconut milk.
 I swear you can't even taste it in there - the espresso and dark chocolate take over and I'm SO okay with that.
 Did I mention the glaze makes these muffins a million times better?
 Make it.
 Put it on your muffins.
 Eat it by the spoonful.
 No regrets.